YaelBenShalom/Motorized-Prosthetic-Arm/README.md

 # Motorized-Prosthetic-Arm
-Designing and controlling a motorized prosthetic arm
+Designing and controlling a motorized prosthetic arm - my final project for MS in Robotics at Northwestern, 2021.